Harmine: History

 J. Fritzsche was the first to isolate and name harmine.
 He isolated it from the husks of Peganum harmala seeds in 1848.
 The related harmaline was already isolated and named by Fr.
 Göbel in 1837 from the same plant.
 The pharmacology of harmine was not studied in detail until 1895.
 The structures of harmine and harmaline were determined in 1927 by Richard Helmuth Fredrick Manske and colleagues.

 In 1905, the Colombian naturalist and chemist, Rafael Zerda-Bayón suggested the name telepathine to the then unknown hallucinogenic ingredient in ayahuasca brew.
 "Telepathine" comes from "telepathy", as Zerda-Bayón believed that ayahuasca induced telepathic visions.
 In 1923, the Colombian chemist, Guillermo Fischer-Cárdenas was the first to isolate harmine from Banisteriopsis caapi, which is an important herbal component of ayahuasca brew.
 He called the isolated harmine "telepathine".
 This was solely to honor Zerda-Bayón, as Fischer-Cárdenas found that telepathine had only mild non-hallucinogenic effects in humans.
 In 1925, Barriga Villalba, professor of chemistry at the University of Bogotá, isolated harmine from B. caapi, but named it "yajéine", which in some texts is written as "yageine".
 In 1927, F. Elger, who was a chemist working at Hoffmann-La Roche, isolated harmine from B. caapi.
 With the assistance of Professor Robert Robinson in Manchester, Elger showed that harmine (which was already isolated in 1848) was identical with telepathine and yajéine.
 In 1928, Louis Lewin isolated harmine from B. caapi, and named it "banisterine", but this supposedly novel compound was soon also shown to be harmine.
+Lewin, in 1928, was the first to describe the subjective effects of harmine in the literature.

 Harmine was first patented by Jialin Wu and others who invented ways to produce new harmine derivatives with enhanced antitumor activity and lower toxicity to human nervous cells.

+Society and culture

+Names

+Harmine is the most common name of the compound.
+It is also known by other names including banisterine, banisterin, telepathine, telopathin, leucoharmine, yagin, and yageine, among others.